China shares lead Asia higher, dollar buoyed

-TOKYO Asian stocks shrugged off a drop in Wall Street and hit a three-year high on Monday, with China taking the lead after data showed a robust jump in profits earned by industrial firms in the world's second-largest economy.
+TOKYO Asian stocks shrugged off a drop in Wall Street and hovered near three-year highs on Monday, with China taking the lead after data showed a robust jump in profits earned by industrial firms in the world's second-largest economy.

-Spreadbetters expected Europe to open flat to slightly higher, forecasting Britain's FTSE to start as much as 0.2 higher and Germany's DAX and France's CAX to open little unchanged.

 The dollar traded near six-months peaks against a basket of major currencies as the euro continued to sag.